 For each control monument, at least 25 GCPs were taken within five nautical miles of the base.
 The planned locations for these control points were determined prior to field deployment, and the suitability of these locations was verified on site.
 The distribution of ground check points depended on ground access constraints, and may not be equitably distributed throughout the study area.
-A total of 9,685 GCPs were used to calibrate Delivery Area One, Two, Three and Four.
+A total of 9,685 GCPs were used to calibrate the Sonoma Project Area.